American Sign Language (ASL) Exchange

 Faculty Advisor: Dr. Regina Miranda

-NML Award: The History and Public Health Award (January 2016)
+NML Awards: The History and Public Health Award (January 2016), The New Media Lab Digital Dissertation Award (April 2017)

 ABOUT Mani Garcia (lead researcher) AND his RESEARCH